JustDoom/8ChocChip/README.md

 ## TODO

 There are a couple of things left to do until I would say it works well enough
-- [ ] Fix some of the instructions that result in most programs failing except for `BLINKY`
+- [x] ~~Fix some of the instructions that result in most programs failing except for `BLINKY`~~ Should be done but the test suite has issues I can not figure out how to fix.
+But is better than before and should work with most stuff
 - [ ] Cleaner/more optimised code
 - [x] Windows Support
 - [ ] MacOS Support (Builds, but unable to test)